ADISUSED/learngit/readme.txt

-I start to learn git!
+I hope I can start to learn git!
 I feel so good!